Bass Tournaments and Retirees: A Winning Combination!

 Double Nickel Bass Club

-For now, the club meets on the which serves as the border between and but says he may consider holding the event on different rivers in the future.
+For now, the club meets on the East Pearl River which serves as the border between Louisiana and Mississippi but says he may consider holding the event on different rivers in the future.

 For those interested in starting up a tournament that caters to retirees, Picone recommends keeping it simple and taking the focus off of the competition putting it more on the camaraderie.
 “It’s nice to be able to get together every week with these guys,” he said.
 “I’ve made a lot of really good friends out here.”
 Double Nickel’s success is a direct result of Picone’s “outside the box” thinking and willingness to try something new.
 “There’s really no limit to the various kinds of tournaments you can create,” he says.
 “If you’re willing to come up with something that everyone enjoys fishing then tweaking the rules may just be the thing that makes it a success!”